pfort1/hyeona-website/_projects/miscellaneous.md

   - header:
       header_centered: false
-      text_one: '"Bougie on a Budget" is a series of stills for 99c Only Stores, shot with a budget of under $20 in total, to demonstrate that anything can look bougie, even when on a budget.'
+      text_one: '"Bougie on a Budget" is a series of stills for 99c Only Stores, shot with a budget of $20 in total, to demonstrate that anything can look bougie, even on a budget.'
     col_count: 2
     bg_color_check: true
     misc_layout: true